March 18, 2020

 Download and rename fonts

-Since this is a tutorial about customizing fonts, you will need to download some fonts to add them to your React Native project.
+Since this is a tutorial about customizing fonts, you will need to have some fonts downloaded, in order to add them to your React Native project.

 There are many places where you can get these customized fonts.
 For this tutorial, I used two different fonts, GoodFeelingSans and Dan'sDisney.
 In both cases, I ended up with a .ttf file.

-In iOS, the font filename needs to be the same as its PostScript name.
-To find the PostScript name, open your [.c-inline-code]ttf[.c-inline-code] file with Font Book, see what its PostScript name is, and rename the font to it.
+In iOS, it is important for the font filename to be the same as its PostScript name.
+To find the PostScript name, open your [.c-inline-code]ttf[.c-inline-code] file with Font Book, see what its PostScript name is and rename the font to it.

 ios